top of page

 The cultural hub of the southwest, Bristol is also home to one of the UK's leading Russell Group institutions, the University of Bristol.

-Here are some of the highlights from my visit in June 2023!
+Here are some of the highlights from my many visits to Bristol!

 The city of Bristol

-Given the choice, there's no doubt in my mind where I'd move in the UK; in my three days there, Bristol easily became one of my favorite UK cities.
+Given the choice, there's no doubt in my mind where I'd move in the UK.

-Just 90 minutes on the train from London and a population of about 460,000, Bristol is much more affordable, manageable and liveable than the capital city (in my opinion).
+Just 90 minutes on the train from London and a population of about 460,000, Bristol is much more affordable, manageable and livable than the capital city (in my opinion).

 If you're into the arts, you'll definitely want to check out the Bristol Old Vic, which is the oldest continuously working theatre in the English-speaking world.